VR Funding!

 We are happy and grateful to have received financial support from the Professor Nanna Svartz foundation, a foundation that supports research with a focus on internal medicine!

-Also, end of January we completed our participation in the Design-Build-Test course, in which we hosted 6 students from the engineering physics and biotechnology programs over 5 months.
+Design-Build-Test course, in which we hosted 6 students from the engineering physics and biotechnology programs over 5 months.
 The creative students worked in an interdisciplinary group to develop novel measuring approaches that might facilitate our lab work in the future.
 We thank the six students for their great work and a really nice prototype!

 PhD course on the microbiome completed!

-This week we organised a course on the Microbiome for the National Doctoral Programme in Infection and Antibiotics (NDPIA).
+in Infection and Antibiotics (NDPIA).
 While the pandemic made a physical meeting impossible, this first online course gave us instead the chance to offer an incredible line-up of speakers, which included several pioneers in microbiota research.

 We were initially a bit sceptical whether we would get sufficient interaction and questions by the participants, but this group really exceeded our expectations so much and we are still overwhelmed by the quality and active participation of the students.